To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 CE marking is required in the countries of the European Economic Area, which encloses the EU countries as well as Iceland, Norway, Lichtenstein, and Switzerland.

 How Long Does CE Marking Approval Take?

 CE marking approval times are variable.
-It depends on the class and complexity of the device, as well as whether the manufacturer has a QMS in place and is already ISO-certified.
-Usually, obtaining a CE mark can take 16 to 18 months from beginning to end.
+It depends on the class and complexity of the device, as well as whether the manufacturer has a QMS in place and is already ISO 13485:2016 certified.
+Usually, obtaining a CE marking can take 16 to 18 months from beginning to end.